liberjul/CONSTAXv2/README.md

   -h, --help            show this help message and exit -c CONF, --conf CONF  Classification confidence threshold (default: 0.8) -n NUM_THREADS, --num_threads NUM_THREADS
-                        directory to for output files (default: 1) -m MHITS, --mhits MHITS
+                        Number of threads to use for parallel computing steps (default: 1) -m MHITS, --mhits MHITS
                         Maximum number of BLAST hits to use, for use with -b option (default: 10) -e EVALUE, --evalue EVALUE